-NOTE: All buildings with at least 50% office area are eligible except 1) Life Science which requires 30% lab space and has no minimum office requirement, and 2) Medical which no longer has a minimum office requirement beginning with the 2024 Awards cycle.
+NOTE: All buildings with at least 50% office area are eligible except:

+- 1. Life Science which requires 30% lab space and has no minimum office requirement. - 2.
+Medical which has no minimum office requirement.

 Total Rentable Area of the building as per BOMA Measurement Standards and/or another preapproved standard.